samualoommen123/srsproject/README.md

 # srsproject
-# srsproject step by step process to build the infrastructure usinf Python, terraform and ansible.
+srsproject step by step process to build the infrastructure using python, terraform and ansible.